Working from home? Here’s how to block distracting noises

 A study involving brain scans has shown that we process auditory information differently depending on the scene in view.
 The noise of a sandy beach and motorway at distance are quite similar, but research has shown that if using the same sound recording while showing a beach scene (as opposed to a motorway scene) to volunteers in an MRI scanner, the resulting brain patterns differ significantly.
 The rated tranquillity also differs significantly.

-In fact, research on tranquility has shown that the rated tranquillity of a place depends on both the percentage of natural features – such as greenery, rock, sand and water – in view and the level of man-made noise.
+In fact, research on tranquility has shown that the rated tranquillity of a place depends on both the percentage of natural features—such as greenery, rock, sand, and water—in view and the level of manmade noise.

 This means there is a trade-off in the sense that if you cannot control the noise, the perceived tranquillity improves if the amount of greenery or water in view increases.
 This is worth bearing in mind when creating a tranquil garden space.